kekuchan/swarmbject/docs/std/fs/ErrorTypes.md

-# "std::fs::FileSystem" class:
+# "std::fs::ErrorTypes" enum:

-Used for file system operations.
+## "none" constexpr data member:

+Indicates that there were no errors.

+## "notOpen" constexpr data member:

+Indicates that the entry could not be opened.

+## "open" constexpr data member:

+Indicates that the entry is still open.

-## "gui" data member:
+## "unsupported" constexpr data member:

-Used to show a graphical user interface.
-Its members will be detailed at "std::fs::GUI".
+Indicates that the operation is unsupported.

 # Software license

-Copyright (c) 2021, 2025 SWARMBJECT contributors
+Copyright (c) 2024-2025 SWARMBJECT contributors

 Redistribution and use in source and binary forms, with or without modification, are permitted